Csaba79-coder/image-to-text-to-speech/README.md

 <div style="display: flex; align-items: center;">
   <img src="doc/img/egyetemi-logo.png" alt="University Logo" width="200" style="margin-right: 20px;">
-  <p>This project processes an input image file using a pre-trained image-to-text  <br>
-model to generate a description of the image in English.
-It then translates <br>
-the generated text into Hungarian and creates audio files for both the <br>
-English and Hungarian texts.
+  <p>This project processes an input image file using a pre-trained image-to-text model to generate a description of the image in English.
+It then translates the generated text into Hungarian and creates audio files for both the English and Hungarian texts.
 Finally, the project plays back the audio files aloud.
 </p>
 </div>